couchbaselabs/couchbase-spark-mllib-sample/README.md

 __The **lrModel** variable is already a trained model capable of predict house prices!__

-Before we start predicting things, let's just check some coefficients of our trained model:
+Before we start predicting things, let's just check some metrics of our trained model:

 ```scala